-Your team playing handicap is determined by adding all individual handicaps and dividing by EIGHT.
-This handicap must be recorded to TWO decimal places on your specially printed Ambrose score card at the start of play.
+Your team playing handicap is determined by adding all individual handicaps and dividing by EIGHT (for 4-man teams) or SIX (for 3-man teams).
+This handicap must be recorded on your card.
+Handicap calculation examples are at the bottom of this page

 Each team member tees off individually as per normal golf (playing order decided by the captain).